Freedom in Forgetting

 What Lasts

-Caring for Milly continues to show me that life’s deepest moments of happiness don’t live in dramatic highs or camera highlights - not the fabulous beach holiday or the surprise birthday party.
-They live in the everyday comforts that give us strength: the reassurance of love and safety and the pleasure of being with the people we care about.
+Caring for Milly continues to show me that life’s deepest moments of happiness don’t have to live in exciting times or camera highlights.
+They live in the everyday comforts that give us strength, the reassurance of love and safety, and the pleasure of being with the people we care about.

-This reflection builds on more than a few earlier pieces, but particularly Beauty & the Best (01.09.2025) and Dope It Out Joyfully (04.09.2025), where I first explored the freedom Milly and I began to find in forgetting and where I chatted about the dopamine effect.
+These thoughts builds on more than a few earlier pieces, but particularly Beauty & the Best (01.09.2025) where I first explored the freedom Milly and I began to find in forgetting, and in Dope It Out Joyfully (04.09.2025) where I reflected on the dopamine effect.

 Next